ghermens/media2click/Documentation/User/Index.rst

 Add any content element to be displayed after activation only.
 This is primarily meant to be used with the HTML content element, if the external content needs more than just an iframe or script to be included.

+You can choose an aspect ratio, height or fixed size for the content and add a background image for the placeholder.

-The activated content is rendered inside an iframe.
-All script and styling context of your site will not be accessible, so the content has to be completely self-sufficent.
+The activated content can be rendered securly inside an sandboxed iframe or, more insecure, directly in your page.
+With the iframe, all script and styling context of your site will not be accessible, so the content has to be completely self-sufficent.

-You can choose an aspect ratio or height for the iframe and add a background image for the placeholder.
+Rendered directly, the content is more context-aware and does not need to adhere to the placeholders size settings.

 The related host has to be selected from the list of configured hosts, as it can not be detected from the content.